CB Trauma Training

 Individuals on their own trauma journey who want to gain insight through the lens of selves and energies.
 Please note: This training is not a way to fully process your own trauma.
 Private sessions will be more suitable, as they will allow you to proceed at your own pace.

 If you would like to bring Judith Hendin to your location to teach, either in person or online, visit our Organizers' page.

 CB Trauma Training Levels

-Trauma is complex, and learning how to work with trauma is best done by looking at clearly defined "Subject Areas."
-At each Meeting of the Trauma Training, participants will delve into material from each of the Subject Areas.
-Advanced level training is also available. – contact Judith Hendin.
+Trauma is complex, and learning about trauma is best done by looking at clearly defined "Subject Areas."
+At each meeting of the Trauma Training, participants will delve into material from each of the Subject Areas.

 SUBJECT AREA I – Selves and Energies: The Basics of Conscious Body Trauma Work

 The value of doing trauma work from the perspective of inner selves and their energies is immense.
 You will learn to see every aspect of trauma work as a self—every emotion, every behavior, every dilemma—and you will learn to dialogue with these selves with tremendous depth.

 SUBJECT AREA II – Deepening the Work: Meeting the Hurt Child

 No matter at what age trauma occurred, the Hurt Child is an inner self that carries the trauma experience.
 This self holds the extreme emotions, feelings, physical sensations, and other energies that were involved in the trauma.
 The Hurt Child may have been in hiding for a long time waiting to be found, and you will learn many techniques for working sensitively with it -- ultimately empowering this Hurt Child, and thereby moving forward into an empowered future..